Skip to main content

 Notes

-• Properly control the log output volume to avoid generating excessive logs
+• Properly control the log output volume to avoid generating excessive logs.

 Monitoring Data

-Cloud Development provides comprehensive monitoring metrics to help developers understand the operational status and performance of cloud functions.
+TCB provides comprehensive monitoring metrics to help developers understand the operational status and performance of cloud functions.

 Monitoring Metrics